 Contributions will be equally divided between these two organizations.
 The following is a description of the organizations:

-Virginia War Memorial Foundation The Memorial honors the nearly 12,000 Virginians who have given the ultimate sacrifice in service to our Nation in World War II, Korea, Vietnam, the Persian Gulf and the Global War on Terrorism, and all military veterans.
-The Memorial produces award-winning films and videos that are distributed free of charge to all public and private middle and high schools statewide and offers student and teacher seminars.
-The Memorial also hosts events and ceremonies and is home to military-related exhibits that are free and open to the public daily.
+Virginia War Memorial Educational Foundation The Memorial honors the over 12,000 Virginians who made the ultimate sacrifice in service to our Nation in World War II, Korea, Vietnam, the Persian Gulf and the Global War on Terrorism and all of our military veterans.
+Through the Educational Foundation, the Memorial produces documentary films and videos that are distributed to all public and private middle and high schools statewide and offers student and teacher educational seminars.
+The Memorial hosts over 50 educational and patriotic events annually and is home to historical exhibits that are on display and open to the public daily at no charge.

 National D-Day Memorial Foundation Exists to honor the valor, fidelity, and sacrifice of the Allied Forces on D-Day, June 6, 1944.
 It also exists to educate - ensuring that the D-Day legacy remains clear, meaningful, and accessible to present and future generations.